Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Introduction

 \section{Introduction}

-The field of limbed robotics, which uses its limbs as both arms and legs, has seen significant growth in recent years thanks to their multi-modal capabilities.
-Limbed robots can interact with objects without a dedicated manipulation arm \cite{shi2021circus}, can traverse various complex terrains \cite{WAREC_limb} and uneven surfaces \cite{locomotion_as_manipulation}, and can climb over obstacles \cite{tanaka2023scaler}.
+The field of limbed robotics, which uses its limbs as both arms and legs, has seen significant growth in recent years thanks to its multi-modal capabilities.
+Limbed robots can interact with objects without a dedicated manipulation arm \cite{shi2021circus}, can traverse various complex terrains \cite{WAREC_limb} and uneven surfaces \cite{locomotion_as_manipulation}, and can climb over obstacles \cite{yusuke_scaler_2022}.
 These abilities expand beyond traditional legged robots' applications, such as search and rescue \cite{WAREC_limb} or planetary exploration \cite{hubrobo}.

 However, the multi-modal nature of limbed robotics presents challenges for end-effector designs since they need to act as both feet for locomotion and grippers for manipulation.
 As a foot, passive and mechanical compliance introduces challenges in legged robot attitude controls since they are not actively controllable \cite{HRP2_ladder}.
 Contact detection and contact force sensing play a significant role in the legged robot's locomotion \cite{walas2016terrain}.
 Grasping force measurements enable both limb movement and grasping to be force-controlled, allowing for more compliant motions \cite{alex_admittance}, \cite{contact_rich}.
 A 6-axis force/torque (F/T) sensor is commonly employed on the ankle, such as in \cite{HRP2_ladder}.
-However, compact force sensors are essential when the sensor cannot be positioned on the ankle or when tactile information from the foot is required for a specific task. \cite{core_shell_ft}.
-Particularly for highly dynamic bipedal robots, narrow and line feet are more suitable since the contact dynamics and modeling are simplified \cite{hector}.
+However, compact force sensors are essential when the sensor cannot be positioned on the ankle or when tactile information from the foot is required for a specific task \cite{core_shell_ft}.
+The more dynamic capable actuator designs \cite{cheetah}, \cite{zhu2024cycloidal} allow narrow and line feet configurations, which is more suitable for dynamic bipedal robots since the contact model is simplified \cite{hector}.
 However, the line foot design has limited space for contact sensors and is inherently unstable in static and quasi-static cases.
 These challenges motivate a new end-effector design that can realize multiple configurations while achieving high degrees of force sensing.